The Clear Edge

 Both paths are possible.
 Both are sustainable.
 He has 5 months of experience to prove it.

 The next constraint will be sales capacity.
-With 8 clients, he’ll need a consistent new business pipeline.
-But that’s the $30K→$50K problem, not the $10K→$30K problem.
+With 8 clients, he’ll need a consistent new business pipeline — but that’s the $30K→$50K problem, not the $10K→$30K problem.

-Your Path from $10K to $30K
+Replication Protocol: Your $10K to $30K Agency Systems Roadmap

 If you’re at $10K monthly as a solo operator: